-To drink, unless you happen to be in the wine room fantasising about plucking a bottle from the wall behind you, there’ll be a cocktail bar with something to suit your palate, with confirmed menu-fillers including the ‘Mi-To’, which is named after the birthplaces of its two ingredients: Campari (Milan) and Vermouth di Torino (Turin).
+To drink, unless you happen to be in the wine room fantasising about plucking a bottle from the wall behind you, there’s a cocktail bar with something likely to suit your palate, covering some old-school classics, aperitivi and spritzers from Italy.

-And saving maybe the best bit for last, underneath all of this will be the basement where you’ll find a Kuzma R record player with some Auditorium R-25 A speakers (which are amazing.
-We assume.).
-Not only will they be using the setup to play some first-rate vinyl curated by Stranger Than Paradise Records founder Noreen McShane, but there are also plans for guest DJ’s, listening parties, and live acoustic sessions.
+And saving maybe the best bit for last, underneath all of this is the basement where you’ll find a Kuzma R record player with some Auditorium R-25 A speakers (which are amazing.
+We assume).
+Not only are they using this setup to play some first-rate vinyl (curated by Stranger Than Paradise Records founder Noreen McShane), but there are also plans for guest DJs, listening parties, and live acoustic sessions in future.